rubyguides

 ERB Templates Outside of Rails

 ERB (Embedded RuBy) ships as part of Ruby’s standard library.
 You do not need Rails, Bundler, or any external gem to start using it.
-It lets you embed Ruby expressions and control flow directly inside text templates, making it a versatile tool for code generation, email mailers, static site builders, and configuration file rendering.
+ERB templates let you embed Ruby expressions and control flow directly inside text templates, which makes them a practical fit for code generation, email mailers, static site builders, and configuration file rendering.

 ERB processes templates that contain three kinds of tags: